777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/dc-signal.png
    :scale: 100 %
    :align: center
+   :alt: The time-frequency Fourier pair of a DC signal, which is an impulse at 0 Hz in the frequency domain

 Because there is no frequency, in the frequency domain we have a spike at 0 Hz.
 It makes sense if you think about it.
 The frequency domain is not going to be "empty" because that only happens when there is no signal present (i.e., time domain of 0's).
 We call 0 Hz in the frequency domain "DC", because it's caused by a DC signal in time (a constant signal that doesn't change).
 Note that if we increase the amplitude of our DC signal in the time domain, the spike at 0 Hz in the frequency domain will also increase.

 Later on we will learn about what exactly the y-axis in the frequency domain plot means, but for now you can think of it as a sort of amplitude that tells you how much of that frequency was present in the time domain signal.